JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 Profile.take_heap_snapshot("Snapshot.heapsnapshot")
 ```

-If you're more interested in the number of objects rather than their sizes, you can use the `all_one=true` argument.
+If you are more interested in the number of objects rather than their sizes, you can use the `all_one=true` argument.
 This will report every object's size as one, making it easier to identify the total count of objects retained.

 ```julia
 Profile.take_heap_snapshot("Snapshot.heapsnapshot", all_one=true)